 |Notes||Provide excellent air circulation to the plant so as to prevent powdery mildew.|

-Selecting the Perfect Japanese Maple Bonsai
+General Care For Japanese Maple Bonsai

 Just like all other bonsai trees available, Japanese Maple bonsai trees require constant moisture.
 However, it is important that the bonsai tree is not oversaturated as this can cause damage to the roots, including rot and decay.
 Too much water can also cause the onset of mildew, which is a common occurrence with Japanese Maple bonsai trees that have been oversaturated.
 They also do not require a lot of sunlight, as compared to other variations of bonsai trees.
 It should be in an area so it can still get shade.
 Lastly, it is important to fertilize the Japanese Maple bonsai tree.
 Apply the fertilizer from the end of the winter season until early into the spring season.
 It is not recommended to add fertilizer after the tree has been re-potted or at some point throughout the summer months.

-How to Create a Japanese Maple Bonsai Tree
+Overview: How to Create a Japanese Maple Bonsai Tree